Vivek767-web/Crop-project/README.md

 Create a python virtual environment first.
-Install the necessary imports from requirements.txt Use any public dataset to train
+Install the necessary imports from requirements.txt Use any public dataset to train.
+Name the dataset folder as "dataset"